 As it turns out, there are actually several good reasons to scoop your cat’s litter box regularly.
 For starters, did you know that toxoplasmosis – a disease caused by a parasite found in cat feces – can be contracted by humans?
 While the parasite itself isn’t harmful, it can cause flu-like symptoms and, in rare cases, even death.

 In addition to toxoplasmosis, indoor cats can also contract bacterial infections and viruses from their waste.
 These include salmonella and campylobacteriosis (both of which can cause diarrhea), as well as feline leukemia virus (which can be deadly).
+So while scooping up your kitty’s poo may not be the most pleasant task in the world, it’s definitely important – both for your health and for your cat’s wellbeing.

 Is Cat Poop Toxic to Plants